hlissnake/resume/README VWork.md

     * Contributed a NodeJS proxy tool for mocking API in dev environment.
 Made significant improvements in the front-end process;

 * #### Alibaba Seller Lottery System (React)
-    * Used React.js, Flux, CommonJS, Babel+ES6, Webpack and HTML5 for SPA development.
+    * A practice project using React, Flux, ES6, Webpack and HTML5 for SPA development.
     * Built an 'Isomorphic React' server side rendering solution on Node.js express.
     * Responsible for a React UI library, including Tree, SlideView, TableGrid ([Github Demo](https://github.com/hlissnake/react-ui)).

-* #### Alibaba DingTalk ChatApp (AngularJS [Website URL](https://im.dingtalk.com))
-    * A successful and innovative chatting SPA, which mainly focuses on business communication.
-    * Responsible for directives development, integration building, and architecture design.
-    * Built App from scratch with the whole team.
-Helped team to resolve AngularJS performance issues.

 * #### Tmall online gambling WebApps on Mobile (Demos in portfolio below):
     * An innovative HTML5 SPA built in Alibaba hybrid webview;